Ncnchiche/Charsort/README.md

 ```python
 >make
 ```
-Now that .c file is compiled you can run the executable with the following command
+Now that .c file is compiled and the executable has been created

-Usage: codesolve [-o output_file_name] input_file_name
+you can run the executable with the following command: codesolve [-o output_file_name] input_file_name

+ps. "-o outfilename" is optional if you want to output the inputted file sorted to a new file.
+If you just want it to output to terminal just type the file that you want to sort "codesolve input_file_name"

 ## Recommended
 Have the txt file in the same directory/folder as the files